 - Basic knowledge of android using Java

-- An Africa’s Talking account with a test number [get clarification on how to navigate a brand new user to the register page now that the sandbox isn’t working]
+- An Africa’s Talking account with a test number [get clarification on how to navigate a brand new user to the registration page now that the sandbox isn’t working]

-- Ngrok – This tutorial uses the free version of Ngrok to expose the apis.
-You could use a domain you own for this but that is not in scope
+- Ngrok – This tutorial uses the free version of Ngrok to expose the APIs.
+You could use a domain you own for this but that is not in the scope.

 How it will work